iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 #### I have run out of space to install more applications on the Ledger.
 What should I do?

 If you're short on space, you may need to remove other cryptocurrency applications from your Ledger device temporarily.
 This will have no impact on the related cryptocurrencies.
 After reinstalling the apps, they will be available again.
-You should refer to the official Ledger support site if you need more help.
+You should refer to the [official Ledger support site](https://support.ledger.com/hc/en-us/categories/4404369571601-Support?support=true) if you need more help.

 ## Backups and recovery

 #### I have the seed words (recovery phrase) but don't remember the password; what can I do?

 The recovery phrase works without a password or PIN.
-Just input the words at the wallet set up, using the 'I have a text backup' option.
+Just input the words at the wallet set up, using the `I have a text backup` option.

 #### Why should I do regular Stronghold backups?